 Beyond blood sugar control, red ginseng has likewise been discovered to supply antioxidant defense, an important aspect when handling diabetes.
-All of this combined make this herb a powerful diabetic, anti-hyperglycemic ally.
+All of this combined makes this herb a powerful diabetic, anti-hyperglycemic ally.

-Psyllium comes from husks of the Plantago plant.
-It is most commonly known for its laxative impacts, and because of this, it is featured in many fiber supplements to deal with irregularity, diarrhea or other intestinal tract conditions such as IBS (irritable bowel syndrome).
+Psyllium comes from the husks of the Plantago plant.
+It is most commonly known for its laxative impacts, and because of this, it is featured in many fiber supplements to deal with irregularity, diarrhea, or other intestinal tract conditions such as IBS (irritable bowel syndrome).

 Psyllium lowers blood cholesterol, as well as blood sugar levels, resulting in less requirement for insulin.
-Those looking for a way to treat type 2 diabetes naturally, psyllium is essential.
-The high-fiber, soluble nature of psyllium assists control blood sugar; it doesn’t raise blood sugar levels– ensuring it does not spike unnecessarily– and slows the absorption of sugar.
+For those looking for a way to treat type 2 diabetes naturally, psyllium is essential.
+The high-fiber, soluble nature of psyllium assists control of blood sugar; it doesn’t raise blood sugar levels – ensuring it does not spike unnecessarily – and slows the absorption of sugar.